pcarson/spring-boot-reactive-rest-r2dbc-metrics-keycloak-security-demo/README.md

 # springboot 3 reactive rest + r2dbc/metrics/grafana demo secured by keycloak security

 ### overview
-This demo repository contains a springboot 3 maven project which
+This demo repository contains a springboot 3, spring 6 maven project which

 * exposes a Spring Reactive REST API to maintain a 'user' object
   * NOTE that [as per ](https://docs.spring.io/spring-framework/docs/5.0.0.RC4/spring-framework-reference/reactive-web.html) the decision was taken to implement RequestMapping interface rather than RouterFunctions, to support: